Behaviour and Inclusion

 - The Constance Bridgeman Centre is a Key Stage 4 pupil referral unit, which provides education for up to 42 young people in years 10 and 11

-- The Redbridge Tuition Service is a Key Stage 3 and 4 pupil referral unit that provides education for up to 48 pupils in school years 7 to 11
+- Redbridge Alternative Provision is a Key Stage 3 and 4 pupil referral unit that provides education for up to 48 pupils in school years 7 to 11

 - The Redbridge Medical and Inclusion Service provides education to children and young people of compulsory school age (5 to 16) who are temporarily unable to attend school for health reasons